victorone/Enliven/README.md

 ## Code

 The code is written in CoffeeScript, and translated to JavaScript.
 The generated file is also part of this repository, in the *build* directory, to simplify its use.

+If you want to make changes to the code, you install CoffeeScript and then run `compile.sh` whenever you have changed the logic.
+This will generate the proper JS file.

+## Examples

+Look at the simple example in `samples`; just open the `simple_list.html` in a browser and enjoy.